springload/metacomponent/README.md

 - More template formats... contribute your favourite!
 - Better CSS support.

+## API

+See `src/lib/testHelpers.ts` for example usage.
+It requires a DOM and we suggest you use JSDOM like this example.

 # Out of scope

 - Loops.
-We support `children` values (childNodes) so you could just nest other components instead.
+We support `children` values (arbitrary childNodes) so you could just nest other components instead.
 Maybe we don't need this.
+- It produces TypeScript components and you could always convert that to JavaScript... so probably no need to produce JavaScript components directly.